frederickobrien/the-whale-lines/news/star-trek-spin-off-keeping-up-with-the-cardassians-confirmed.md

 ---
 title: Star Trek spin-off ‘Keeping Up with the Cardassians’ confirmed
 date: 2020-01-07
 description: A new Star Trek series focusing on the lives of a Cardassian family was announced by CBS today at a celebratory party in Los Angeles.
-angle: -0.8

 ---

-A new *Star Trek* series focusing on the lives of a Cardassian family was announced by CBS today at a celebratory party in Los Angeles.
+A new _Star Trek_ series focusing on the lives of a Cardassian family was announced by CBS today at a celebratory party in Los Angeles.

-The show, entitled *Keeping Up with the Cardassians*, will centre on the spoilt, self-involved children of Gul Dukat, a fan favourite character from Deep Space Nine.
+The show, entitled _Keeping Up with the Cardassians_, will centre on the spoilt, self-involved children of Gul Dukat, a fan favourite character from Deep Space Nine.

 CBS President Kelly Kahl, who attended the party, said: “Few franchises hold as many posibilities as Star Trek does.
 We’re delighted to be pushing the envelope with this new series.”